CloudLabs-MOC/mslearn-ai-concepts/Instructions/exercises/03-language.md

 ## Summary

-In this exercise, you explored the use of a AI to analyze text, using NLP functionality in a browser-based app.
+In this lab, you explored the use of a AI to analyze text, using NLP functionality in a browser-based app.

 While the statistical techniques in this exercise are sufficient to demonstrate the concepts, to perform high-quality language analytics at scale, you should use a cloud-based AI platform like Microsoft Foundry.
 Microsoft Foundry a wide range of language models, some of which are optimized for specific language processing tasks.
 Additionally, Azure Language in Microsoft Foundry tools offers a specialized service with APIs for common text analytics tasks.